 I believe that the Bible is a collection of writings recorded, collected and canonized by spiritually inspired, by finite humans living in specific cultures, in specific times, responding to specific circumstances and built with the utmost faith in God and their own limited understandings of the world.
 Through many forms of literature, people recorded their attempt to understand their relationship to God and other humans.
 The overarching narrative of the Bible speaks of a God who desires justice, love and mercy for all of creation.
 I believe the Bible holds significant truths that transcend time and place.
-I do not believe in the Bible as literal/factual/inerrant word of God.
+I do not believe that the Bible is the literal/factual/inerrant word of God.
 I believe we are called to examine the Bible with rigor, wisdom and patience.

 I work to read Hebrew Scripture (the “old testament”) through the lens of the community that produced these texts and for whom these scriptures are still sacred.

 I work to read “the new testament” through the lens of the Gospel and weighing the subsequent texts on the scales of love, justice and grace.

 I believe humanity is good.
 I believe with free will given to us by our Creator, humanity makes bad choices that harm themselves and others.
 I believe each of us are created in the image of God.
 I believe we carry the divine spark within us.
 I believe we are the hands and feet of God.

 I believe in original Grace and understand sin to be a state of separation from self, others and God.
 Salvation is reconcilation with self, others and God.